s-brahmachari/R-loop-G4-DNAsupercoils/README.md

 - **G4 Structure Formation**: If G4-forming sequences (PQS) are present, the transient R-loop can nucleate a G4 state, stabilizing the R-loop and further repressing transcription.
 - **Supercoiling Dynamics**: The model includes plectoneme relaxation events to simulate supercoiling redistribution along the DNA.
 - **Parameter Tuning**: The model explores different rates of R-loop and G4 formation to identify transcriptional suppression regimes.

-For detailed theoretical background and comparison with experimental observations, refer to the model documentation.

 ## Installation & Compilation
 ### Prerequisites